WuBingzheng/memleax/README.md

 For Arch Linux users, `memleax` is available in AUR.
 Thanks to jelly.

-For FreeBSD users, `memleax` is available in FreeBSD Ports collection.
+For FreeBSD users, `memleax` is available in FreeBSD Ports Collection.
 Thanks to tabrarg.

+I tried to submit `memleax` to Fedora [EPEL] (https://bugzilla.redhat.com/show_bug.cgi?id=1417531), but failed.
+Any help is welcomed.

 ## build from source